sghpjuikit/player/README.md

 - **Customizability** - User uses the application how he wants, not how it was designed to be used.
     Therefore emphasis on customization, skins, settings, etc.
-- **Portability** - No installation (or need for java or other programs), run from anywhere, little/no trace, everything is packaged along (no hunting your library database file in hidden Windows directories...)
+- **Portability** - No installation (or need for java or other programs), run from anywhere, little/no trace, everything is packaged along.
+Any OS.
 - **Modular functionality** - User can launch or use only selected components he is interested in and ignore everything else as if it was never there.
 - **Modular user interface** - User has the ability to 'make his own gui'.
 Completely custom component layout.